rstephenhill/rstephenhill.github.io/heracles.md

   - Aporia: what trade should the narrator learn?
 (1)
   - His father’s choice: sculpture (2)
   - Failure as apprentice (3)
-  - The aftermath: tears, maternal comfort, and sleep (4)
+  - The aftermath: tears and sleep (4)

 - Transition to dream (5)